About Us

 About the Center

 On March 10, 1984, by-laws were approved by vote of the membership and Onion Creek Senior Citizens, Inc., was established.
-In 1985, the board chose Sandra Grizzle as the first executive director, the post she still occupies today.
+In 1985, the board chose Sandra Grizzle as the first executive director.

 In the summer of 1986, Bob Barton deeded a partnership interest in land he owned at Barton Crossing and FM 2770 to the senior citizens, and traded adjoining land to the county, with the requirement that is be leased to Onion Creek Senior Citizens at $100 per year for 20 years.
 County officials then agreed to move a metal building from the old San Marcos Hospital grounds to the site in Buda.
 With the help of the county and the hard work of many members, who donated time and fund-raising efforts, and with the help and generosity of the community, the site was re-worked and building re-furbished so that the third annual membership meeting was held in the new center on March 14, 1987.